NotDarkn/ultradocs/docs/any/2-lust/any-2-4.md

 </font>

 Walk backwards slightly
-Ce boost
+Ce Boost
-Ub so that you bonk on the ceiling of the doorway Slide jump
+Flick Ub so that you bonk on the ceiling of the doorway Slide Sump
 Dash and whiplash the skull
 Checkpoint